 Several followers have reached out to us asking for some advice on how we did Iceland.
 So we put together this post explaining how, and why, we did Iceland a little differently.

 Don’t Leave Disappointed

 How on Earth could anyone not like Iceland?
 How was each of our experiences so different, that we flew away from Iceland with such different perspectives?
 Keep reading, we’ll explain.

-If you peruse travel blogs and Iceland guides, most visitors take on Route 1, or the Ring Road, which is the national road that circles the island.
+If you peruse travel blogs and Iceland guides, most visitors take on Route 1, or Iceland’s Ring Road, which is the national road that circles the island.
 The positive aspect of Iceland’s Ring Road is that it makes it pretty easy to lay out your route.

-Driving the Ring Road
+Driving Iceland’s Ring Road

 This is why Iceland is a tricky travel destination.
 The best way to describe it is that it’s made up of all these small, scenic spots scattered across the country that together make up this all-encompassing essence of Iceland.
 But to experience them all is not an easy task.

-If you are someone who needs to check off a ton of boxes by seeing everything, or you’re a die-hard road tripper or a camper van enthusiast and don’t mind spending five-plus hours in a vehicle per day, you’ll love touring Iceland.
-If not, you may want to see why we decided to do Iceland a little differently.
+If you are someone who needs to check off a ton of boxes by seeing everything, or you’re a die-hard road tripper, or a camper van enthusiast and don’t mind spending five-plus hours in a vehicle per day, you’ll love touring Iceland.
+Unfortunately, we’re none of those.

-Of course, the Hollywood movie, “The Secret Life of Walter Mitty,” just added to Iceland’s allure.
+Of course, the Hollywood movie, “The Secret Life of Walter Mitty,” added to Iceland’s allure.
 After having the opportunity to explore this country, we agree there’s nothing else quite like it in the world.
-The best Iceland itinerary includes:

 One thing’s for certain, it’s no wonder Iceland is on so many travelers’ bucket lists—it’s the land of waterfalls!

 It’s Time to Do Iceland Different